Emmibrill/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 6-puts2.c: function that prints every other character of a string, starting with the first character, followed by a new line.

+File 7-puts_half.c: function that prints half of a string, followed by a new line.